- Community Crosswalk Program

 Gratings, access covers, and other appurtenances shall not be located on curb ramps, landings, blended transitions, and gutters within the pedestrian access route.
 Refer to Curb Ramp Flares/Wings and ADA Compliance Technical Memorandum (April 30, 2013) for additional guidance on curb ramp flares.

 - Detectable warning surfaces are required at any location where the curb ramp intersects the street or where the sidewalk and the street elevation are flush.
 Detectable warning surfaces must contrast visually with adjacent gutter, street, or pedestrian access route surface.
-Standard Plans 422a and 422b calls for Federal Yellow; other color or material may be used in limited application, provided contrast requirements are met.
+Standard Plan 422a and 422b calls for Federal Yellow; other color or material may be used in limited application, provided contrast requirements are met.

 - The entire width of the curb ramp (excluding flares) shall be entirely within the crosswalk.
 This requirement also applies to diagonal shared (bisector) ramps that serve two crossings.
 If any curb ramp is oriented at an angle to a crossing, verify that a 4’ x 4’ minimum clear space is provided within crosswalk markings and wholly outside the parallel vehicle travel lane.
 See Standard Plan 422H.